 08 of 08

-Finally, you may not realize it, but your rug has one enemy that it is difficult to do anything about.
-Many new rugs arrive here having been pre-treated with a chemical solution to soften the colors or sometimes change them altogether.
+You may not realize it, but your rug has another enemy that's difficult to address.
+Many new carpets have been pre-treated with a chemical solution to soften the colors or sometimes change them altogether.
 Such treatments, while not visible to the naked eye, weaken the wool pile fibers causing them to wear poorly or unevenly.
 The chemical damage to the fibers also causes the pile to wear down much faster than normal.
-Unfortunately, there really is no cure for this unfortunate treatment which often happens well before the rug reaches a retail showroom.
-Your best approach is to find a knowledgeable collector who may know more about the history of the rugs before they reached his/her showroom.
+Unfortunately, there is no cure for this unfortunate treatment which often happens well before the rug reaches a retail showroom.